do-me/kceo_glossary/docs/geolocating.md

 ## 1 Definition

-Geopositioning an object using a Physical Sensor Model (3.63) or a True Replacement Model (3.86).
+Geopositioning an object using a Physical Sensor Model or a True Replacement Model.

 ### Notes